 (g) Inspection and maintenance of the primary storage container and of the elephant ring shall be conducted as required by K.A.R.
 4-4-920, and records of inspections and maintenance shall be made and maintained as required by K.A.R.
 4-4-921.

-(Authorized by and implementing K.S.A.
-2-1227; effective Jan.
-14, 1991; amended Jan.
-25, 1993.)
+K.A.R.
 4-4-935.
 Drainage from contained areas within secondary containment. (a) Earthen or prefabricated containment area.
 An earthen or prefabricated containment area shall not have a relief outlet and valve.
 The base shall slope to a collecting spot where storm water can be discharged by pump over the berm for use in the blending process or for proper disposal in accordance with local requirements for disposal of storm water.